Maritime-Brain-Tissue-Bank/mbtb-app/mbtb_app/resources/apis/images/README.md

 # CZI Images

-CZI Images is a rest api in C++, through which one can read CZI images, extract subblocks, region of interest (ROI), save it as png.
+CZI Images is a rest api in C++ 14, through which one can read CZI images, extract subblocks, region of interest (ROI), save it as png.
 This api uses following libraries: [libCZI](https://github.com/zeiss-microscopy/libCZI), [cpprestsdk](https://github.com/microsoft/cpprestsdk).

 ## How to Build (Mac OS)